Stewart Arnott

 𝘊𝘩𝘰𝘳𝘦𝘰𝘨𝘳𝘢𝘱𝘩𝘦𝘳/𝘋𝘪𝘳𝘦𝘤𝘵𝘰𝘳

-I am delighted to announce that 10% of the profits from all sales of my forthcoming book 𝘽𝙚𝙜𝙞𝙣𝙣𝙚𝙧𝙨 𝙩𝙤 𝙩𝙝𝙚 𝙎𝙩𝙖𝙜𝙚, 𝙋𝙡𝙚𝙖𝙨𝙚 that are made via Troubadour Publishing (https://troubador.co.uk/bookshop/memoir/beginners-to-the-stage-please) will be donated to the charity, 𝗔𝗰𝘁𝗶𝗻𝗴 𝗙𝗼𝗿 𝗢𝘁𝗵𝗲𝗿𝘀.
+I am delighted to announce that for each and every copy of 𝘽𝙚𝙜𝙞𝙣𝙣𝙚𝙧𝙨 𝙩𝙤 𝙩𝙝𝙚 𝙎𝙩𝙖𝙜𝙚, 𝙋𝙡𝙚𝙖𝙨𝙚 that is bought via Troubadour Publishing (https://troubador.co.uk/bookshop/memoir/beginners-to-the-stage-please) I will be donating £1.00 to the theatre-based charity network, 𝗔𝗰𝘁𝗶𝗻𝗴 𝗙𝗼𝗿 𝗢𝘁𝗵𝗲𝗿𝘀.

 𝗔𝗰𝘁𝗶𝗻𝗴 𝗙𝗼𝗿 𝗢𝘁𝗵𝗲𝗿𝘀 (https://actingforothers.co.uk/) is a network of 14 charities set up to provide financial and emotional support to all theatre workers and their families in times of need, no matter how they may have contributed to the workings of the theatre.
 Whether they work backstage, on stage, front of house, or as creatives, 𝗔𝗰𝘁𝗶𝗻𝗴 𝗙𝗼𝗿 𝗢𝘁𝗵𝗲𝗿𝘀 is available to support them.

-In addition to individual grant making, the network is also able to provide counselling, benefit advice, support with nursing home fees, help with retraining and support for theatre workers’ children who may be in need.
+In addition to individual grant making, the network is also able to provide access to counselling, benefit advice, support with nursing home fees, help with retraining and support for theatre workers’ children and other family members who may be in need.